stuartj073/music-box/TESTING.md

 Throughout the project I maintained a steady and constant method of testing the sites functionality.
 From responsiveness to all JavaScript and python functions, I was always ensuring that links, buttons and pages were behaving as expected.

 The site's responsive was regularly tested on my Samsung s10, a friends iPhone SE, my HP laptop, and my larger Samsung desktop screen.
+The site was also tested on Internet explorer and Mozilla Firefox with both rendering a neat looking website.
 Style rule changes were made for all screen sizes through extensive media queries.

 Each page had specific functionality I wanted enacting throughout them and the following pages were tested and ensured that everything was working as was up to date for the project.